gmadalosso/certifications-archive/README.md

 This repository contains a personal record of the online courses and certifications I’ve completed as part of my continuous learning in technology and software development.

-Feel free to explore — I update this archive regularly as I complete new training.
+Feel free to explore.
+I update this archive regularly as I complete new training.

 Below is the full list of certifications and completed courses: